Stoke Ash: Present day

 The village of Stoke Ash consists of a church called All Saints, a village hall and green, a post office, a public house, and a boarding kennels and cattery named Quiet Acres.
 The A140 road divides the village in two.
 To the east of the A140 are most of the houses, the church, village hall, and post office, making this the main part of the village.
 The Baptist church and six additional homes are located to the north of the village.
-The primary school and the White Horse Inn are situated on the west side of the A140.
+The primary school and the White Horse Inn are located on the west side of the A140.

 The average population of Stoke Ash is older than both the national UK average and that of Suffolk.
 According to the UK 2011 Census, Stoke Ash has a low immigrant population, with a lower percentage of inhabitants born in other EU countries or outside the EU compared to the national average.
 It has a higher proportion of residents born in the UK than the national average.

 The number of residents who reported their health as 'very good' in the 2011 UK Census was higher than the national average, while the number who reported their health as 'very bad' was lower than the national average.
-This suggests that the residents of Stoke Ash are generally more satisfied with their health than the average person in the UK.

-Stoke Ash also has a higher rate of home ownership, either outright or with a mortgage, compared to the national average, indicating that it is a relatively affluent area.
+Stoke Ash also has a higher rate of home ownership, either outright or with a mortgage, compared to the national average.

-The pie chart shows the occupational statistics for 2011.
-The distribution of employment across various sectors was relatively equal, reflecting a significant change in the village’s social structure compared to 1831, when the majority of the population were servants.